-When caller or callee reports excessive delays in the call audio, this is often caused by excessive latency on the line.
-Call audio latency can be caused by a number of factors including delayed packet transmission or delivery somewhere along the line, or the technologies used in the call.
-This guide is intended to help diagnose and resolve call audio quality issues related to latency and delayed call audio.
+When caller or callee reports excessive delays in the call audio, this is often caused by excessive latency in the connection.
+Call audio latency can be caused by a number of factors including delayed packet transmission, or the technologies used in the call.
+This guide covers the following topics for diagnosing and resolving your issues:

 Check for Twilio Incidents